eddie-knight/RpgDB/README.md

 ### Constructors/IRpgDBEntry.cs
 `public interface IRpgDBEntry`

-This interface does more than create a contract for it's adherants to follow- and the contract it does require is simply a `name` and `id`.
-The true value of this interface is that it allows dynamic functionality for helper functions that are not benefitted by static typing.
+This interface allows dynamic functionality for helper functions that are not benefitted by static typing.

 This is used most frequently by the children of the `RpgDB.Database` class, in order to allow common functionality to be passed up to the parent.
-Without this interface, all of the `RpgDB.Database` functions would need to be repeated across child classes with almost no change.

-The greatest value of this interface, however, comes in the inventory.
-By using this interface, we are able to create an inventory system that is simply a `List<IRpgDBEntry>`.
-Without this, the inventory system would require a high degree of specificity and customization to fit every type of object that it holds.
+We are also able to use this interface to create an inventory system that is simply a `List<IRpgDBEntry>`.

+_Development Note: This item needs be upgraded to not rely on an interface._

 ## Constructors/Character

-### Constructors/Character/CharacterClass.cs
-`public class CharacterClass : IRpgDBEntry`
+The following constructors are used to parse JSON data related to character class, skills, abilities, proficiencies, feats, and modifiers.

+Character Race is scheduled but not yet featured.

 ### Constructors/Character/ClassDatabase.cs
 `public class ClassDatabase : Database`

 Use `ClassDatabase.CreateCharacter` to convert a character class string into a Character object.
 This is the recommended method for creating a Character.
-After creating the Character, it should promptly be given necessary values such as Abilities.

-### Constructors/Character/ClassSkills.cs
-`[System.Serializable] public class ClassSkills`
+Overloaded options for CreateCharacter:

+    - public Character CreateCharacter(List<CharacterClass> characterClasses, ExtensionsDatabase extensions){}
+    - public Character CreateCharacter(string characterClass, ExtensionsDatabase extensions){}
+    - public Character CreateCharacter(string characterClass, int level, ExtensionsDatabase extensions){}

 ## Constructors/Equipment

+The following constructors are used to parse JSON data for weapons, ammunition, armor, and upgrades.

+_Note: Applying upgrades to weapons and armor is not currently featured._

 ### Constructors/Equipment/Ammunition.cs
 `[System.Serializable] public class Ammunition : RpgDBObject, IRpgDBEntry`